Design system development

 The time taken to translate a concept to a Figma prototype was reduced to less than 50%

-By ensuring WCAG compliance at component level, the app was made to usable under direct sunlight.
+By ensuring WCAG compliance at component level, the app was made usable under direct sunlight

 In 2020, I joined Dista as a designer.
 Dista being a small time startup, adapted a radical approach to customer pitches.
 We as a team would create a dummy app prototype with the customer requirements and showcase the same during the pitch, to give the stakeholders a taste of how the actual app might behave.